In this paper, I develop a methodological challenge for ethical

 argument for nonnaturalism is the argument from deliberative

-argument, it is a version of the argument from ethical
+indispensability.
+Like his first argument, it is a version of the

-external perspective as irrelevant.
+explicitly disregards the external perspective as irrelevant.

-Had we been here in the explanatory business – trying to explain
+Had we been here in the explanatory business—trying to explain

-action, or perhaps even deliberation, from a third-person point of view
+action, or perhaps even deliberation, from a third-person point of

-– perhaps desires would have been enough (though I doubt it).
+view—perhaps desires would have been enough (though I doubt it).
 But the

 whole point of the argument of this chapter is the focus on the